11 Things People Can Do with Your IP Address

 3. Find Your ISP and Approximate Location

 Your IP address reveals information about your approximate location.
 It exposes the city, ZIP code, time zone of the router you are connected to, and the ISP you are using.
+In fact, anyone with access to your IP address can find all of this information using a simple IP lookup tool.

 Used alongside other identifying information, someone may be able to use your IP address to find your exact location.